Aleteia Subscription

 Her legacy of courage, strength and good humor continues to inspire today.

-Reading the early life of St. Teresa of Avila is quite entertaining; the young saint was mischievous and dramatic, and most people would not have picked her for future canonization.
-This is also why reading about her early life is so hopeful: If she could become a saint, and one of the greatest too, there is hope for the rest of us.
+Yet this is why reading about her early life is so hopeful.
+If she could become a saint, and a great one, there is hope for the rest of us.
 Watch this video to learn five things you probably didn’t know about the first St. Teresa.

-Teresa was 11 when her mother died, which left her heartbroken but deepened her devotion to Mary as a spiritual mother.
-As she entered her teens, however, the pretty and well-to-do young woman naturally attracted male attention, and she entered a period of frivolity, occupying her mind with little but boys, clothes, flirting, and rebelling.
-Her father finally decided she was out of control and sent her, at age 16, to an Augustinian convent to be educated.
+As she entered her teens, however, the pretty and well-to-do young woman naturally attracted attention.
+She entered a period of frivolity—she wrote later that during this time, she occupied her mind with little but boys, clothes, flirting, and rebelling.
+Certainly many parents of teens can relate to what her father did next.
+Deciding she was out of control, he sent her, at age 16, to be educated at an Augustinian convent.

-At first Teresa hated the convent, but as she grew closer to God, she began to enjoy it.
-Nonetheless, the decision of whether to pursue religious life or marriage was not an easy one for her.
-Her parents’ marriage had been difficult, so she knew marriage was no fairy tale, but she was not especially drawn to religious life either.
-When she finally chose religious life, it was less out of attraction to that vocation than because she worried that living in the world would offer too many temptations to someone easily swayed by sin, as she thought she was.
-Her discernment process again offers hope, as she did not seem like a natural fit for a religious vocation, yet became a great and inspired leader both within her order and in the Church at large.
+When she finally chose religious life, it was less out of attraction to that vocation than because she worried that living in the world would offer too many temptations to someone easily swayed by sin, as she was.
+Her discernment process again offers hope.
+She did not seem like a natural fit for a religious vocation, yet became a great and inspired leader.

-The spiritual malaise in her convent continued to bother Teresa, but it was not until she met Franciscan priest St. Peter of Alcantara, who became her spiritual director, in 1560, that she began to take decisive steps toward reform.
+The spiritual malaise in her convent continued to bother Teresa, but it was not until she met Franciscan priest St. Peter of Alcantara, who became her spiritual director, in 1560, that she began to take real steps toward reform.
 She founded a reformed Carmelite convent, called St. Joseph’s, which aimed at correcting the laxity she had found elsewhere.
-The austerity and rigor of the new monastery, established in 1562, at first caused some scandal, but with the local bishop’s permission they persisted and soon earned general approval.
+The austerity and rigor of the new monastery, established in 1562, at first caused some scandal, but with the local bishop’s permission they succeeded and soon earned general approval.

-Teresa spent the first five years after the convent’s founding living there in pious seclusion and devoting herself to prayer and writing.
-The convent’s success, however, gave her confidence, as did the direction of God in prayer and of her spiritual superiors.
 Teresa spent the rest of her life founding dozens of Carmelite monasteries, for both men and women, throughout Spain.
 She faced countless trials and obstacles in this work, particularly from other Carmelites who did not appreciate her efforts to reform their way of life, yet she retained her sense of humor through it all.
 “May God protect me from gloomy saints!” she was known to exclaim.

 The legacy of this extraordinary woman is hard to put into words.
 She was canonized in 1622, only 40 years after her death, and was one of the first women to be declared a Doctor of the Church.
 The tireless work she put into reforming her order played a key role in the Catholic Reformation, a period of renewal following the founding of Lutheranism.
 Her quick wit (and occasional sharp tongue) accompanied a rare courage and energy, coupled with deep love for God and compassion for others.
-Teresa was the last person one could call mild-mannered or meek, and her strength of character, in particular, makes her a valuable role model today: She demonstrated both that religious reform starts from within and that reform will never happen unless good women and men speak up and take a stand.

 Did you enjoy this article?
 Would you like to read more like this?